Event Description

 Speaker

-Li Ren, Past President, AIA Middle East; Associate, Perkins Eastman
+Li Ren, AIA, Past President, AIA Middle East; Associate, Perkins Eastman

 Li Ren is an Architect and Associate at Perkins Eastman in Dubai, where he specializes in the design of hospitality, senior living, and master plans.
 His approach to design is sustainable and inclusive, seeking to involve the community in the design process to enhance both the quality of the design and social engagement.
 Li is passionate about community-focused design and urban renewal, and his research and practice are centered around these themes, with a particular focus on the areas of technology, sustainability, and culture.
 He has been recognized for his contributions to the field, including the AIA|DC Emerging Architect Award in 2021 and BD+C’s 40 Under 40 Awards in 2022.